 Despite the narrow "enablement" provision in Section 27(2.3), Canada's Copyright Act fails to respond adequately to the broader challenge of online infringement.
-41 The statute lacks important tools that leading copyright regimes now routinely provide to incentivize intermediaries to address infringement of copyright committed with the aid of their services, and the tools it does provide fall demonstrably short of addressing the problem.
-As a whole, Canadian law lacks incentives for cooperation by a range of essential legitimate players, such as advertisers, payment processors, and domain name registrars and their affiliated privacy/proxy registration services.
+The statute lacks important tools that leading copyright regimes now routinely provide to incentivize intermediaries to address infringement of copyright committed with the aid of their services, and the tools it does provide fall demonstrably short of addressing the problem.
+As a whole, Canadian law lacks incentives for cooperation among a range of essential legitimate players, such as advertisers, payment processors, and domain name registrars and their affiliated privacy/proxy registration services.
 As described above, such services, including those offered in Canada, are all too often abused to facilitate online copyright theft.

 The enablement provision in Section 27(2.3) establishing civil liability for providing online services primarily for the purposes of enabling acts of copyright infringement was an important step forward, but it is unduly limited.
 For example, because it applies only to the provision of services, it is a far less optimal tool for distributors of goods used primarily for infringing purposes.
-Thus, trafficking in set-top boxes pre-loaded with software applications designed to enable unauthorized access to online streaming services, or even trafficking in such software tools, may fall outside the scope of the "enablement" provision.
+Thus, trafficking in STBs pre-loaded with software applications designed to enable unauthorized access to online streaming services, or even trafficking in such software tools, may fall outside the scope of the "enablement" provision.
 Section 27(2.3) also does not apply to those who provide offline services for the purpose of enabling copyright infringement.
-The enablement provision's significant gaps should be corrected to address all actors in the value chain who enable acts of infringement.
+The enablement provision's significant gaps should be corrected to address all actors that enable acts of infringement.

 Beyond enablement, the Canadian online enforcement regime relies heavily on the "notice and notice" system, which came into force in January 2015.
-There is no evidence that this system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so: it was intended merely as an educational tool aimed at end-users, but there is no evidence that it is contributing to mitigation of infringing activity of consumers.
-Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity because receiving the notices lacks any meaningful consequences under the Canadian system.
-Furthermore, it creates little meaningful incentive for service providers to try to rid their service of illicit material, in effect providing free rein to build services on the back of unauthorized content.
+There is no evidence that this system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so; it was intended merely as an educational tool aimed at end-users, but there is no evidence that it is contributing to mitigation of infringing activity of consumers.
+Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity, because receiving the notices lacks any meaningful consequences under the Canadian system.
+Furthermore, it creates little meaningful incentive for service providers to try to rid their services of illicit material, in effect providing free rein to build services on the back of unauthorized content.
 In addition, some rights holders report that not all Canadian ISPs are fulfilling their obligations under the statutory system.
-42 ISPs have insufficient incentive to respect the legislated "notice and notice" system, because their failure to forward notices from rights holders does not affect their exposure to copyright infringement liability.43
+ISPs have insufficient incentive